mananyev/portfolio-performance-tracking/README.md

 Standard brokers (for example, Trade Republic) offer limited scope for analysis of a custom portfolio.[^1] Financial portals like Yahoo!
 Finance, offer analysis tools and performance tracking for users with paid subscription.[^2]

+This project provides a data pipeline that creates a fully-functioning data system that can already be used to analyze portfolio performance, and to be used later as a local data source for training ML models.
-This project provides a data pipeline that creates a simple overview of the custom portfolio, calculates its risk-return profile (and compares it to other assets in the market including its individual components), tracks its performance over time, and allows building various types of analysis on top.
+The final dashboard provides a simple overview of the custom portfolio, its risk-return profile (and the comparison to risk-return profiles of other assets in the market including portfolio's individual components), and displays portfolio's performance over time.
-The final dashboard is shown on the screenshot below.
+Various types of analysis can be built on top of this foundation.

+> [!NOTE]
+> P.S.
+I am also going to use this data pipeline in the future to train ML models that will help developing trading strategies and optimizing portfolio selection, although these steps are momentarily beyond the scope of the project.

 ### 1.2 Final Dashboard